Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Block-Size

-The Dialog has default `max-block-size`, if content is larger - there will be scroll.
+The Dialog has default `--dialog-max-block-size`, if content is larger - there will be scroll.

-`--dialog-max-block-size`

-- Type: `string`
-- Default: `undefined`

 ```html preview
 <style>